christopheryoung/chrisyoung/site/prose/blog/posts/2025-12-14_cuconato_on_quinean_indispensability_and_commitment.markdown

 and its view of categories of being as a significant alternative to Quine's approach to existence, but he does not mention McDaniel's and Turner's 21st century revival of ontological pluralism.
-As the book closes, Cuconato mentions the flatness of Quine's ontology, guesting at the now-vast 21st century literature on grounding and dependence.
+As the book closes, Cuconato mentions the flatness of Quine's ontology, guesturing at the now-vast 21st century literature on grounding and dependence.
 But a beginner could easily miss a) how many alternatives to Quinean metaontology have emerged in the last 30 years;
 and b) how far out of favour Quine's metaontology has fallen, in spite of